 Nonsteroidal anti-inflammatory drugs, or NSAIDs, like ibuprofen and aspirin may be recommended to help relieve the pain.
-If an over-the-counter drugs do not eliminate the discomfort, your dentist may prescribe a stronger painkiller or numb the area.
+If over-the-counter drugs do not eliminate the discomfort, your dentist may prescribe a stronger painkiller or numb the area.

 At this point, your dentist will clean the socket and remove any debris lodged inside.
 The socket will be filled with a paste or a medicated dressing to speed up the healing process.
 While the socket is healing, you will need to return to your dentist’s office every day to have the dressing changed.
-Some dentists will also prescribe antibiotics to prevent or eliminate infection.
+Some dentists will also prescribe antibiotics to prevent or eliminate the infection.